 SELECT * FROM date_days;

-In Postgresql, the number of days can be added to the current date or present date with the help of the INTERVAL data type.
+In PostgreSQL, the number of days can be added to the current date or the present date using the INTERVAL data type.

 SELECT current_date + INTERVAL '10 day';